bnfour/md-mods/readme.md

 These can be clicked, and will set your current character and elfin to these.
 It will even scroll the selection screens for you.

 ### Image overload
-If you don't like the provided default images on the buttons (my quick and dirty cropped screenshots of the selection screen; devs please let me know if this is an infrigiment before firing a complaint), these can be changed.
+If you don't like the provided default images on the buttons (my quick and dirty cropped screenshots of the selection screen; devs please let me know if this is an infrigiment before firing a complaint), they can be changed.

-To override, you need to place a 960×960 PNG image named `scoreboard_characters_override.png` to `MuseDash_Data` directory of the game install.
+To override the default builtin image, you need to place a 960×960 PNG named `scoreboard_characters_override.png` to `MuseDash_Data` directory of the game install.
 Individual sprites are 120×120, see `ScoreboardCharacters/Resources/sprites.png` for aligning them to the spritesheet.
 The override will silently fail if any of these differ from expected values.
 If you don't see your custom images, please double-check the file name, location, and resolution.

-### Futureproofing
-The mod is designed to survive new character/elfin additions: new characters and elfins won't have a proper image and the mod will warn you it's unable to scroll the selection screens to them, but the core function of switching on click still work.

 ## True rank
 Mod file: `TrueAbove1kRank.dll`